marknaman05/popl-project/README.md

    ./parallel_sort
    ```

-These instructions assume a Unix-like terminal environment.
+These instructions assume a Linux terminal environment.
 For Windows, the commands and compilation steps may differ.
 Adjust accordingly based on your operating system.